techieeliot/gcc-web-design-co/src/content/blog/deploying-nextjs-netlify.md

 ## Final Thoughts

 Deploying your Next.js app on Netlify isn't just about making it live—it's about setting the stage for your ideas to flourish.
-With automatic builds, global scaling, and a suite of integrated tools, you can nurture your project the same way you'd cultivate a thriving blueberry crop.
+With automatic builds, global scaling, and a suite of integrated tools, you can nurture your project the same way you'd cultivate your home garden.

 Happy deploying, and here's to growing something amazing!